-Donna authored the best-selling book Archie and Amélie: Love and Madness in the Gilded Age.
+Donna authored the New York Times bestseller Archie and Amélie: Love and Madness in the Gilded Age.
 Her latest book, Sargent’s Women: Four Lives Behind the Canvas (W. W. Norton, 2017), chronicles the lives of four women painted by or affiliated with the iconic, high-society portraitist John Singer Sargent.

 "Lucey’s superlative group portrait, rendered in crystal-clear prose, is spring-fed by her immersion in vast archives of letters and diaries, her pilgrimages to the extraordinary places that shaped her subjects’ lives, and her keen insights into what drove these women to break out of their gilded cages."—Booklist's review of 'Sargent's Women: Four Lives Behind the Canvas'